zeebe-io/benchmark-helm/CONTRIBUTING.md

 If the complete manifest can be enabled by a toggle, we also write a golden file test.
 This test is part of `<manifestFileName>_test.go` file.
 The `<manifestFileName>` corresponds to the template filename we have in the sub-chart `templates` dir.
 For example, the prometheus [servicemonitor](charts/camunda-platform/templates/service-monitor.yaml) can be enabled by a toggle.
 This means we write a golden file test in [servicemonitor_test.go](charts/camunda-platform/test/servicemonitor_test.go).

-In order to generate the golden files run `go.test-with-updated-golden-files` on the root level of the repository.
+In order to generate the golden files run `go.test-golden-updated` on the root level of the repository.
 This will add a new golden file in a `golden` sub-dir and run the corresponding test.
 The golden files should also be named related to the manifest.

 ##### Properties Test